awslabs/aws-proton-plugins-for-backstage/docs/developing.md

      "@backstage/backend-tasks": "^0.3.0",
 ```

+Run `yarn install` to set up the appropriate links to the local plugin code.
 Follow all other instructions in the install guide, like editing files to hook the plugins into your Backstage app frontend and backend.

 After everything is installed in your local Backstage app, verify the following:
 1. You see `aws:proton:create-service` in the list of installed scaffolder actions on http://localhost:7007/create/actions.